 This is a comprehensive reform agenda.
 All this work will be progressed in lockstep to ensure key deliverables are aligned and consistent across all reform proposals.

 The reform agenda will be cognisant of the Food Standards Treaty (Agreement between the Government of Australia and the Government of New Zealand concerning a joint food standards system) and bilateral engagement relating to potential changes to the FSANZ Act and FRA.
 There may also be consideration of state regulations under the national consistency project, noting that these are the prerogative of state governments.

-System reform have be welcomed by stakeholders and consultation is essential.
-We anticipate several coordinated approaches to consultation, including via a submission process and more targeted conversations on specific proposals that might impact industry such as within the FSANZ Act Review.
+System reforms have been welcomed by stakeholders and consultation is essential.
+We anticipate several coordinated approaches to consultation, including via a submission process and more targeted conversations on specific proposals that might impact industry.
 A stakeholder engagement plan is being developed and will be shared through this website.
 Engagement is expected throughout the second half of 2020.

 A consultation on the FSANZ Act review is now open.
 For more information please go to the Australian Government Department of Health’s consultation hub.